nheist/Cat2Ax/README.md

 # Cat2Ax

-Cat2Ax is an approach for the extraction of axioms and assertions from Wikipedia categories.
+Cat2Ax is an approach for the extraction of axioms and assertions for Wikipedia categories to enrich the ontology of a Wikipedia-based knowledge graph.

 In this package you can also find implementations of the two most closely related approaches Catriple and C-DF.

 __How to cite?__